Lady Styx: One Year Later

 Following the one-year gap during which 52 takes place, she has reappeared in several of DC Comics' science fiction series.
 In Mystery in Space, she is the source of Captain Comet's death and rebirth, a cycle which began when her forces attacked him in 52.
 In the 2006 Omega Men miniseries, Lady Styx appears as the central antagonist, seeking powerful artifacts known as "heartstones" in her attempt to remake the universe and usurp the role of God.
-Apparently trapped in another dimension, Lady Styx manifests in this series as a giantess.
+Apparently trapped in another dimension, Styx manifests in this series as a giantess.

 Once again, she tries growing new flesh from the bodies of her followers.
 Using the stones as a focus, she recreates a new, giant body, combining and reshaping her supplicants' bodies.
 She is stopped in her plan by the Omega Men and finally killed by a resurrected and empowered Felicity (wife of the Omega Men's commander-in-chief Tigorr), now re-christened Nimbus.
 Lady Styx was apparently able to hold her consciousness together in Felicity's subconscious.
 There, the Lady waits to strike again.

 In Countdown to Adventure, it appears that the Lady has been able to infect both the planets Earth and Rann.
 On Earth, there have been random outbursts of people acting homicidal and psychopathic, and on Rann, the public has become supportive of their new hero, an Earthman named Champ Hazard, and his destructive and violent ways.